FIRE HYDRANT TESTING IS COMPLETED FOR 2018

 With more than 2,900 fire hydrants in the city of Kenner, inspecting and testing every single one of them takes time.
 There's a lot involved to test flow rates and other features of the hydrants.

-To reduce inconvenience to the community, hydrants in residential areas will be tested Monday through Friday beginning no earlier than 8 A.M. and concluding most days before 3 P.M.
+To continue to reduce inconvenience to the community, when hydrants are inspected and tesed, residential areas will be tested Monday through Friday beginning no earlier than 8 A.M. and concluding most days before 3 P.M.
 While residents are usually home on the weekends, KFD is focusing testing business areas on weekend days and trying to have testing completed before noon whenever possible.

 2226 Williams Boulevard ~ Kenner, La ~ 70062 email@example.com